Blinko1987/F6107A-telnet-root-on-AIS-fiber/README.md

 ```
 Modify Payload Type:Open the encoded config4.bin in a hex editor (e.g., wxHexEditor).
 At offset 0x161 (as seen in the screenshot), change the payload type from 04 to 05.
 Save the file.
 Next Steps
 With root access, disable ISP throttling, extract configs, or replace the GPON.
 The pwn/ folder and V9.0.10P2N14D.zip provide tools and firmware for further exploration.
-Swap this router for an open-source alternative and take back control of your network!

 ![edited](https://github.com/user-attachments/assets/d266b882-1fe1-4ad0-a4a5-5469bf141bd3)

+But better idea than messing with this thing anymore, build an opensoure alternative like an opensense router out of an old dell then VPN it out to a nearby VPS.
+Get a was-110 with 8311 firmware to plug into your intel X520-da2 card and don't look back.
+You will be ready for 10G if and when.........